 The landlord or tenant can’t give notice to end a fixed-term tenancy early.
-However, a few options are available if either party wants to end the fixed-term early.
+However there are some options available if landlords or tenants want to do this.

 Landlords and tenants can agree to end the tenancy early

-Tenancies can only be changed if the landlord and all the tenants (everyone named on the tenancy agreement) agree.
-So if either party wants to end the fixed-term early, they can approach the others to see if they’ll agree.
-Any agreement should be in writing, clearly stating what’s been agreed to, and each party should keep a copy.
+Fixed-term tenancies can only be changed if the landlord and all the tenants agree.
+Any agreement should be in writing and should include what’s been agreed to.
+Both the landlord and tenants should keep a copy of this.

 The landlord may charge a fee for ending the fixed-term early.
-These fees should only be their actual and reasonable costs, like the cost to advertise for new tenants.
+These fees should only be their actual and reasonable costs.
+For example, the cost to advertise for new tenants.

 A tenant might assign or sublet the property

-If a tenant wants to move out before the end of the fixed-term, they might consider subletting the property.
-It is important to understand that subletting doesn’t release the tenant from their obligations under their tenancy agreement.
+If a tenant wants to move out before the end of the fixed-term, they might be able to sublet the property.
+They may also be able to assign their tenancy to someone else.
+If a tenant sublets their property, they will still have to meet their responsibilities under their tenancy agreement.

 Applying to the Tenancy Tribunal

-The tenant can also apply to the Tenancy Tribunal to end the fixed-term early if their rent is increased by a large amount.
-The Tribunal may do this if it’s satisfied the increase is an amount that:
+The tenant can also apply to the Tribunal to end the fixed-term early if their rent has increased by a large amount.
+The Tribunal may do this if the increase is an amount that:

-- the tenant couldn’t have reasonably foreseen when they signed the tenancy agreement, and
+- the tenant couldn’t have expected when they signed the tenancy agreement, and

 - will cause them serious hardship.

-When the Tenancy Tribunal makes an order to end a fixed-term early, it may also order the person who wanted the fixed-term ended to pay compensation to the other party.
-This is to help cover some of the costs the other party might incur – for example, the cost of advertising for a new tenant.
+When the Tenancy Tribunal decides to end a fixed-term tenancy early, it may also order for compensation to be paid.
+The person who wanted the fixed-term to be ended may have to pay compensation to the person who didn't.
+This is to help cover some of the costs the other person may have to pay.